-Other elements of treatment usually involve therapy and complementary services to help the client holistically.
+Other elements of treatment usually involve therapy and complimentary services to help the client holistically.
 The following are considered to be elements of a comprehensive addiction treatment program, according to the National Institute on Drug Abuse:

 Complementary therapies vary greatly from center to center.
 Some possibilities include adventure therapy, art therapy, music therapy, mindfulness meditation, and massage therapy.